maibock-ell/Maigunmod/README.md

 Mod that adds some obscure and familiar firearms to your Cataclysm.
 Also includes several locations where one can find these firearms.
 Currently in-progress, will have a functioning release once a suitable amount of content is made.

+Do keep in mind of accidental overlaps when used with other firearm mods.